 - Observation Blocks (OBs) execution.
 Since efficient SM operations require continuous flexibility to best match the OB constraints with actual observing conditions, OBs for a given run are normally scheduled non-contiguously.
 It is thus not possible to reduce acquisition overheads by requiring the sequential execution of OBs with the same target field.
-Exceptions to this are made for OBs within concatenation scheduling containers; also see the Programmes with linked time requirements item below. - Multi-mode, multi-configuration OBs are normally not permitted in SM.
-Although multiple configurations within one OB may sometimes reduce overheads, scheduling and calibrating such OBs is extremely inefficient and can increase the calibration load to an unsustainable level.
-Examples of such multi-configuration OBs are those combining imaging and spectroscopy in a single OB, spectroscopy with multiple grisms or central wavelength settings, or imaging with a large number of filters (although most imagers allow multiple broadband filters in one OB).
-Multi-configuration OBs are accepted only if duly justified and authorised by means of a Phase 2 Waiver Request. - OB Total Execution Time.
+Exceptions to this are made for OBs within concatenation scheduling containers; also see the Programmes with linked time requirements item below. - OB Total Execution Time.
 Proposers should make sure that all overheads, including telescope presetting and acquisition overheads have been properly included.
 This can also be done using the p2 demo interface via a web browser. - OB execution times must be below 1 hour.
-This rule also applies to concatenated OBs in most cases.
+This rule also applies to concatenated OBs.
 Long OBs and long concatenated OBs are more difficult to schedule and execute within the specified constraints because of the unpredictable evolution of the observing conditions.
-OBs taking more than one hour to execute are not normally accepted.
-Proposers are especially encouraged to plan for OBs substantially shorter than one hour if the execution conditions are particularly demanding, as the fulfillment of all the constraints during the entire execution time becomes more unlikely as the OB becomes longer.
-Please see the "Service Mode OBs" item in Sect.
-1.2 for more information. - Fulfillment of Phase 2 constraints: ESO will consider an OB as successfully executed if all the conditions in the constraint set are fulfilled.
+OBs taking more than one hour to execute are accepted only if well justified and authorised by means of a Phase 2 Waiver Request.
+Proposers are especially encouraged to plan for OBs substantially shorter than one hour if the execution conditions are particularly demanding, as the fulfillment of all the constraints during the entire execution time becomes more unlikely as the OB becomes longer. - Fulfillment of Phase 2 constraints: ESO will consider an OB as successfully executed if all the conditions in the constraint set are fulfilled.
 OBs executed under conditions marginally outside constraints by no more than 10% of the specified value will not be scheduled for re-execution. - Programmes with linked time requirements: SM is also intended to support programmes with special timing requirements.
 However, proposers planning such programmes should keep in mind that at most 60% of both bright and dark time is allocated to SM (on Paranal), and that observing conditions cannot be predicted when a time-series is started.
 This means that timing sequences that are long or complex, timing links that are very restrictive, and time-series for observations requiring excellent observing conditions, are unlikely to be successfully completed.
 Proposers for programmes requiring timing links are strongly encouraged to consider how they may simplify their timing sequences as much as possible, as this will minimise the risk that the observations become unfeasible.
 They should also read the Time-critical OB execution policy webpage.